What is the Big Problem With Tiny Zones?

 When designing a zoning system with a homeowner, proceed with caution if your customer wants to subdivide the system to less than 15% to 20% of the total.
 Take a look at the whole system and make sure you have a plan for dealing with that extra airflow.
 When in doubt, you can always call the zoning manufacturer for design help.
 Here at Arzel, you can talk with our tech support specialists and they will help you identify potential problems and solutions that will work best for you and your customer.

 Would you like to learn more about proper zone sizing and system adjustments?
-Join our virtual Comfort College on April 2nd, 2021 at 9 am EST and learn how to better determine the number of zones a building needs, avoid tiny zones and micro zoning that could potentially damage the HVAC equipment.
+CLICK HERE to sign up for a virtual comfort college course and learn how to better determine the number of zones a building needs, avoid tiny zones and micro zoning that could potentially damage the HVAC equipment.